Skip to main content

 Timber has traditionally been a far more significant component of the rural economy than it is now.
 The critical determining factor in the economic return for woodland management is the quality of material coming out of the woodland.
 Unfortunately, due to low timber prices, many woodlands have been left unmanaged, this has reduced the quality of timber available, which in turn has reduced the timber value, and so on.

-The advantage of producing fuel from forestry material is that it is not dependant on timber quality.
+The advantage of producing fuel from forestry material is that it is not dependent on timber quality.
 This has the potential to provide a market for material from forestry thinning and other trees with either low diameter or poor form.
 Thinning is an essential tool in effective woodland management to produce higher grade timber for premium markets.
 A growing market for poor quality timber could allow the forestry industry to manage a much greater area of woodland; this would increase the number of rural jobs in addition to developing the environmental and social benefits associated with woodland management.

 Forestry and timber businesses already make a significant contribution to UK productivity